-- 213. The department of revenue breaches the constitutional doubt canon that requires interpretation of law in a way that avoids placing its constitutionality in doubt.
+- 212. The department of revenue breaches the constitutional doubt canon that requires interpretation of law in a way that avoids placing its constitutionality in doubt.
 The law as defended by state of Tennessee on relation is constitutional.
-DOR's public defense against relator's contested case notice is a hallucinatory projection, starting with notice and hearing venue, breach of due process for lack of a hearing before revocation of privilege. - 214.
-Until a qualifying crash occurs, and until relator fails the 20-day test under § 55-12-104 et seq, there is nothing revenue is authorized to do against him, nor is a safety trooper or other party administering Titles 55 or 65 authorized to criminally charge him with "driving without insurance" under T.C.A. § 55-12-139. - 215.
+DOR's public defense against relator's contested case notice is a hallucinatory projection creating a facially unconstitutional program, starting with breach of due process for lack of a hearing before revocation of privilege, and lack of a lawful venue in which to hold a hearing. - 213.
+Until a qualifying crash occurs, and until relator fails the 20-day test under § 55-12-104 et seq, there is nothing revenue is authorized to do against him, nor is a safety trooper or other police party administering Titles 55 or 65 authorized to criminally charge him with "driving without insurance" or "driving without POFR" under T.C.A. § 55-12-139. - 214.
 The EIVS eyeball verifies SR-22 and high-risk motor vehicle liability policies obtained "for the benefit of the person required to furnish proof of financial responsibility" pursuant to §§ 55-12-120 and 121.
 The DPR sect.
-210 four-notice process at unrolls not on relator and other insurance-free registrants, but parties subject. - 216.
+210 four-notice process at unrolls not on relator and other insurance-free registrants, but parties subject. - 215.
 "If statutory language is ambiguous, we must look to the entire statutory scheme to determine legislative intent," Sallee v.
 Barrett, 171 S.W.3d 822, 828 (Tenn.
 2005).
 The federal 6th circuit court of appeals in Cincinnati says TFRL is "in derogation of common law and will be strictly construed.
-'It is not within the prerogative of the judiciary to provide additional remedies and safeguards."
+'It is not within the prerogative of the judiciary to provide additional remedies and safeguards.'"
 Royal Indem.
 Co. v.
 Clingan, 364 F.2d 154, 158 (6th Cir.
-1966). - 217.
+1966). - 216.
 "As a general proposition Code provisions in pari materia, as here, must be construed together, and the construction of one, if doubtful, may be aided by the consideration of the words of and the legislative intent indicated by the others."
 Gallagher v.
 Butler, 214 Tenn.
 129, 137, 378 S.W.2d 161, 164 (1964).

-- 218. The commissioner of revenue has moved arbitrarily and capriciously, apart from law, without giving a hearing beforehand and without authority to give a hearing after the fact, to injure relator, subjecting him to criminal prosecution, false imprisonment, false arrest and abuse by his employees, agents, allies, corporate partners, business partners, combinations, colleagues or co-conspirators on or after Dec.
-27, 2024, when respondent revokes registration. - 219.
-He is suing to retain his right under privilege to use the RAV3 as a motor vehicle in commerce.
-He of necessity uses the 2000 Honda Odyssey minivan, revoked July 21, 2023, as an automobile, but under threat of arrest and criminal from respondents' agents and allies in law enforcement. - 220.
+- 217. The commissioner of revenue has moved arbitrarily and capriciously, apart from law, without giving a hearing beforehand and without authority to give a hearing after the fact, to injure relator, subjecting him to criminal prosecution, false imprisonment, false arrest and abuse by his employees, agents, allies, corporate partners, business partners, combinations, colleagues or co-conspirators on or after Dec.
+27, 2024, when respondent revokes Honda Odyssey minivan registration. - 218.
+Relator is suing to retain his right under privilege to use the Odyssey minivan and the RAV3 as a motor vehicle in commerce. - 219.
 SR-22 certificated parties are liable for performance to purchase insurance and have on their persons evidence of the proof of financial responsibility.
 T.C.A.
 55-12-139(b)(1)(A) and (B).
 Relator on behalf of the state of Tennessee is not a party liable for performance.